 In general, there is a strong tendency among Tamils to intersperse their spoken Tamil with English words.
-Even in written Tamil, some writers in Tamil Nadu have no hesitation in rendering English words in transliteration.
-However, in the blogs in this study, the use of Tamil is of a good standard and almost purely in Tamil, with very few English words.
+Even in written Tamil, some writers in Tamil Nadu had no hesitation in rendering English words in transliteration.
+However, in the blogs in this study, the use of Tamil was of a good standard and the blog posts were written almost purely in Tamil, with very few English words.

 The frequency of updates in Tamil blogs seemed rather low.
 Several blogs that were started in mid-2000's had not been updated for a long period or were abandoned.
-During the seminar, it was observed that some bloggers had both English- and Tamil language blogs and that they might be paying more attention to the former.
+During the seminar, it was observed that some bloggers had both English and Tamil language blogs and that they might be paying more attention to the former.